 Or not.
 A couple of months later, Trump reiterated, “No longer will we allow the infrastructure of our magnificent country to crumble and decay.”
 But the crumbling continued.

-A 53-page, $1.5 trillion plan Trump offered in February 2018 went nowhere, largely because it offered just $200 billion in federal funds.
+$1.5 trillion plan Trump offered in February 2018 went nowhere, largely because it offered just $200 billion in federal funds.
 Trump and his own transportation secretary disagreed publicly over paying for it with a gas tax.
 Selling the doomed plan in March 2018, Trump argued: “I was always very good at building.”

 Now, in the latest iteration of Infrastructure Week, Trump has no proposal.
 In Tuesday’s session, which both sides called productive, he readily agreed with Democrats on the $2 trillion target, and they put off the hard decisions for another day.